-Holyoke Housing Authority is a Public Housing Agency in Holyoke, Massachusetts that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Moderate Rehabilitation, Homeownership, and Moving to Work programs.
-As of July 22nd, 2019, Holyoke Housing Authority has 1 waiting lists that are open now or opening soon.
+Holyoke Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Moving to Work, Moderate Rehabilitation, and Homeownership programs.
+As of July 9th, 2020, Holyoke Housing Authority has 1 waiting lists that are open now or opening soon.

 Holyoke Housing Authority serves Holyoke.